Tomato-based products are the second most famous thing produced in Santorini after wine.

 Several varieties of tomato plants are known to flourish on the island's volcanic soil!

-The Tomato Industrial Museum "D. Nomikos" is located in Vlychada, allowing you to find out more about the fascinating history of tomato production in Santorini.
+The Tomato Industrial Museum "D. Nomikos" in Santorini is located in Vlychada, allowing you to find out more about the fascinating history of tomato production on the island.

-In addition to its exhibitions, the museum also offers a cultural center and various events or workshops for all ages are regularly organized.
-A cafe is also available, where you can try various tomato-based delicacies.
+In addition to its exhibitions, the museum boasts a cultural center, and various events or workshops for all ages are regularly organized.
+A cafe is also available, where you can try numerous tomato-based delicacies.

-The museum is housed in the building of the former canned-tomato factory of Nomikos family.
+The museum is housed in the building of the former canned tomato factory of the Nomikos family.

 For more information about the museum and its facilities, visit its official website or dial (+30) 22860 5141.